Walthamstow (UK Parliament constituency): 1885–1918

 The South-Western or Walthamstow Division of the parliamentary county of Essex was created by the Redistribution of Seats Act 1885, when the existing seat of South Essex was divided into three single-member constituencies.

-The constituency consisted of the three civil parishes of Leyton, Wanstead and Walthamstow.
+The constituency consisted of the three civil parishes of Leyton, Woodford and Walthamstow.
 The area lay on the periphery of the London conurbation and became increasingly suburban over its existence.

 The seat was abolished under the Representation of the People Act 1918.
 Two new constituencies were created with Walthamstow Urban District divided between Walthamstow East and Walthamstow West.

-1974 – date
+From 1974

 1974–1983: The London Borough of Waltham Forest wards of Higham Hill, High Street, Hoe Street, St James Street, and Wood Street.

 1983–1997: As above plus Lloyd Park.

 1997–2010: As above plus Chapel End and Lea Bridge.

-2010–present: The London Borough of Waltham Forest wards of Chapel End, Higham Hill, High Street, Hoe Street, Lea Bridge, Markhouse, William Morris, and Wood Street.
+2010–2022: The London Borough of Waltham Forest wards of Chapel End, Higham Hill, High Street, Hoe Street, Lea Bridge, Markhouse, William Morris, and Wood Street.2022–present: Following a local government boundary review which came into effect in May 2022, the constituency now comprises the following wards of the London Borough of Waltham Forest: